nikitavoloboev/data/docs/operating-systems/operating-systems.md

 - [State of the Squeak Phone (2022)](https://syndicate-lang.org/journal/2022/06/03/phone-progress)
 - [Formalizing a Simple Virtual Machine (2022)](https://whileydave.com/2022/06/28/formalising-a-simple-virtual-machine/)
 - [Little VM Helper](https://github.com/cilium/little-vm-helper) - Tool for building and running VMs for development and testing.
+- [Hello UEFI in Zig](https://github.com/DanB91/Hello-UEFI-Zig) - Small amount of code to get started writing an OS or a bare-metal UEFI application in Zig.